Vlad-Radz/data-engineering-inverted-index/README.md

 # Next steps:
-1. write code for connecting to S3
 2. add context and session for Spark
 3. Test it on EMR
+6. Our deployment: manual creation of notebooks -> deploy EMR etc. with Terraform and test if you can create notebooks in the console
+7. Document all of this
+8. Also document:
-4. Write Dockerfile, mount directory, test if works 4.1.
-If not - maybe because of networking.
-Debug
+    - Dockerfile, mount directory, test if works
-5. If doesn't work for more than 1 hour: moto.
+    - moto.
 I think, that should be possible.
 Potential complexity: use moto from a Docker container
-6. If Docker doesn't work, then manual creation of notebooks -> deploy EMR etc. with Terraform and test if you can create notebooks in the console
-7. Document all of this
 8. Document Redis, hashmap, search, ordered sets; also describe that sets etc. could also be used in this strategy
 9. Refactor code
 10. Write a couple of cases with `Pytest`